-4.4 Co-Terminal Masters Degrees (BS/MEng or BS/MS Degree)
+4.3 Co-Terminal Masters Degrees (BS/MS Degree)

 ECSE's Co-Terminal program is open to current ECSE undergraduates.
 The purpose is to provide top undergraduates an opportunity to pursue a Master's degree while maintaining their undergraduate Rensselaer funding.
 Co-Terminal students are required to graduate with their bachelor's degree in up to eight semesters, with a minimum GPA of 3.0.
 After graduating with a BS degree, they have up to two semesters to complete a master's degree.
 The GRE exam is not required.
 RPI students with a BS degree in a closely related field are encouraged to consult with the ECSE graduate services office or the GPD before applying.
+Most forms listed in the Application Requirements below can be submitted through Slate (the online Admissions site).
+Any requirements not submitted on Slate should be sent directly to the Graduate Program Administrator.

-4.4.1 Application Requirements
+4.3.1 Application Requirements